Snapchat: Windows app

 In November 2014, Snapchat announced a crackdown on third-party apps of its service and their users.
 Users of the Windows Phone platform were affected, as Snapchat did not have an official client for it, but numerous third-party apps existed, most popularly one called 6snap.
 In December, Microsoft was forced to remove 6snap and all other third-party apps of Snapchat from the Windows Phone Store; Snapchat however did not develop an official app for the platform, leaving its users on the platform behind.
 A petition from users requesting an official Snapchat app reached 43,000 signatures in 2015, but the company still refused to respond and to build an app for Windows Phone.
 Snapchat was criticized once again later in 2015 when it did not develop an app for Microsoft's Universal Windows Platform (UWP).

-Lens incidents

-In September 2015, an 18-year-old was using a Snapchat feature called "Lens" to record the speed she was driving her Mercedes-Benz C230 when she crashed into a Mitsubishi Outlander in Hampton, Georgia.
-The 107 mph crash injured both drivers.
-The driver of the Outlander spent five weeks in intensive care while he was treated for severe traumatic brain injury.
-In April 2016, the Outlander driver sued both Snapchat and the user of Snapchat, alleging that Snapchat knew its application was being used in unlawful speed contests, yet did nothing to prevent such use so is negligent.

-In October 2016, a similar collision occurred while a 22-year-old was driving at 115 mph in Tampa, Florida, killing five people.

 "Poor Country" remark

 According to former Snapchat employee Anthony Pompliano in a lawsuit filed against Snap Inc., Spiegel made a statement in 2015 that Snapchat is "only for rich people" and that he does not "want to expand into poor countries like India and Spain".
 The incident sparked a Twitter trend called "#UninstallSnapchat", in which Indian users uninstalled the app, and caused backlash against the company, including a large number of low "one-star" ratings for the app in the Google Play Store and Apple's App Store.
 Snapchat's shares fell by 1.5%.
 In response to the allegation, Snapchat called Pompliano's claim "ridiculous", and elaborated that "Obviously Snapchat is for everyone.
 It's available worldwide to download for free."